 Differentiator brand purpose - make a difference

-It’s the brands that go for differentiation or niche positions that tend to get into deeper more emotional and meaningful brand purposes.
+Brands which go for differentiation or niche positions get into deeper, more emotional and meaningful brand purposes.

 A basic functional product that, pandemic supply fears aside, most people give little thought to.

-Little to differentiation between different brands other than regular price, price discounting and using cute puppies in their advertising.
+Little to differentiate between different brands other than regular price, price discounting and using cute puppies in their advertising.

 Then, along comes a new sort of business.
-A social brand purpose led business like Who Gives a Crap.
-They take this basic product, and add an extra benefit that creates more of an emotional attachment to the purchase.
+A social purpose-led business like Who Gives a Crap.
+They take this basic product and add an extra benefit which creates more of an emotional attachment to the purchase.
 For every sale, they donate 50% of their profits to building toilets in the developing world.
-For customers, that means they get the same product to fulfil functional needs, but they get an added emotional benefit of making someone else’s life better.
+Customers get the same product to meet their functional needs.
+But they get an extra emotional benefit by making someone else’s life better.